ModFest/website/static/assets/pages/bcguide.md

 <details>
 <summary>Helpful Utilities</summary>
 <center>

 ![Glowcase Displays](https://hackmd.io/_uploads/BJomMuT51e.png)
 **Glowcase** *offers various displays for text, items, sprites, sounds and more.*<br>
-*If you need an asset such as a sprite or sound added to the resource pack, contact the team so we can arrange it.*
+*Everything is resource-driven, so send any custom assets you'd like to use to the team.*

 ![Arealib Areas](https://hackmd.io/_uploads/BJflHupcJl.png)
-**Arealib** *allows builders to define* Areas *for commands and compatible mods to efficiently track player presence.*<br/>
+**Arealib** *allows builders to define **Areas** that affect players and entities.*<br/>
-*For example, our in-house mod Meret uses areas to control location-specific music.*<br>
+*This can be utilized by mods - **Meret** uses areas to add location-specific music.*<br>
-*You can also use Area Tools to restrict item use on the inside or outside of an Area.*
+*You can also use Area Tools allow item use only inside a specific area.*

 ![Barricade](https://hackmd.io/_uploads/rynLUuTcyl.png)
 **Barricade**'s *barriers limit movement, filtering by entity type or movement direction.*<br/>
-*A more expensive but powerful Advanced Barrier is also available.*

 ![WE/Axiom](https://hackmd.io/_uploads/HJL6TwTqyg.png)
 **WorldEdit** *and* **Axiom** *let you make large, detailed modifications to the world.*<br>
-*They are also particularly useful for clearing space, or copying builds around.*
+*They're particularly useful terraforming, clearing space, and moving builds.*

 ![Fireblanket Spawns](https://hackmd.io/_uploads/HkNYwOp5Jx.png)
-*Fireblanket makes most entities immortal by default.*<br/>
+*Fireblanket makes entities like armor stands, item frames, and spawn egg mobs invulnerable when placed by hand.*<br/>
-*To make an entity killable, spawn it with a spawn egg, or modify your command.*
+*To avoid this, use a command block with /summon, or a dispenser hoppered up to an item provider.*
 </center>
 </details>